 It is conceivable that differences in the extent of DNWR across countries reflect differences in labor market characteristics.
-Japan's labor market, in particular, is characterized by such "Japanese employment practices" as seniority-based wages and long-term employment, which might have made Japan's nominal wages in the 1990s less rigid than those of the United States or Switzerland.
+Japan's labor market, in particular, is characterized by such "Japanese employment practices" as seniority-based wages and long-term employment, which might have made Japan's nominal wages in the 1990s less rigid than those of the US or Switzerland.

 It is said that since firm-specific human capital through on-the-job training (OJT) is important, seniority-based wages and long-term employment contracts tend to be prevalent in Japan.
 Under such conditions, it may be hard for an employee who has accumulated firm-specific human capital to find another firm that assigns a high value to that human capital.
-Thus, if the employee were to switch jobs he or she would be forced to accept a large cut in wages.
+Thus, if he were to switch jobs he would be forced to accept a large cut in his wages.
 In other words, a high share of firm-specific human capital leads to a large gap between the nominal wages paid by the current firm and the expected market wage of a job search.
-In this case, it would be reasonable for this employee not to quit but rather to accept the nominal wage cut to minimize the expected loss, as long as his or her nominal wage level after the nominal wage cut remains higher than the expected market wage.
+In this case, it would be reasonable for this employee not to quit but rather to accept the nominal wage cut to minimize the expected loss, as long as his nominal wage level after the nominal wage cut remains higher than the expected market wage.

 The high share of firm-specific human capital in the Japanese labor market has a dampening effect on labor mobility and makes it difficult for job seekers to find a new job.
-In fact, as shown in Tables 2 and 3, which exhibit labor turnover and the share of long-term unemployed for different countries (the greater the incidence of long-term unemployed, the lower the probability of being rehired), Japan has less labor mobility and longer periods of unemployment than the United States.26
+In fact, as shown in Tables 2 and 3, which exhibit labor turnover and the share of long-term unemployed (the greater the incidence of long-term unemployed, the lower the probability of being rehired) for different countries, Japan has less labor mobility and longer periods of unemployment.26 that point.

-This can be also explained within a prospect theory framework.
-As explained in Figure 2, prospect theory says that people will set their reference point to the previous year's nominal wage and value the current year's wage in terms of the deviation from that point.
 In this context, suppose two workers, A and B, who each received the same nominal wage last year, are offered nominal wage cuts as a result of a negative shock that occurred this year.
 Depending on the share of firm-specific human capital, worker A's expected market wage is assumed to be equivalent to last year's wage, whereas worker B's expected market wage is much lower than his wage last year.
+Figure 3 illustrates the hypothetical value function of worker A (the solid line; $v_A(x)$) and B (the dashed line; $v_B(x)$), and shows how each worker values the loss that would occur if the nominal wage cuts were accepted.

+This can be also explained within a prospect theory framework.
+As explained in Figure 2, prospect theory says that people will set their reference point to the previous year's nominal wage and value the current year's wage in terms of the deviation from